-OVERVIEW: The Coulter Foundation supports universities working on biomedical engineering exploration, with endowed grants that support lab development, research grants, and fellowships.
-Though there are some exceptions, the majority of Coulter funding is allocated to support researchers at longtime partner universities.
+OVERVIEW: The Coulter Foundation supports universities working on biomedical engineering exploration with endowed grants that support lab development, research grants, and fellowships.
+Though there are some exceptions, Coulter funding prioritizes researchers at longtime partner universities.

-Outside of biomedical engineering, the Coulter Foundation has given support to colleges, universities, and professional societies, particularly those facing hardships.
-With the underlying goal of supporting “programs that are consistent with, and that will serve as a tribute” to Coulter himself, the foundation has provided million-dollar support for higher education institutions following major disasters, for example.
-In addition, Coulter has supported colleges making efforts to support women who are pursuing engineering degrees, as they traditionally have been underrepresented in the field.
-Professional societies who have benefited from Coulter support include the American Society of Hematology, the American Association of Clinical Chemistry, the Biomedical Engineering Society, and the American Institute for Medical and Biological Engineering.
+Beyond biomedical engineering, the Coulter Foundation has supported Colleges, Universities, and Professional Societies, particularly those facing hardships.
+With the underlying goal of supporting “programs that are consistent with, and that will serve as a tribute” to Coulter himself, the foundation has provided million-dollar support for higher education institutions following major disasters.
+In addition, Coulter also funds colleges that make efforts to support women in STEM pursuing engineering degrees.

 Past grants have ranged from $500,000 to $30 million; however, almost all of Coulter’s funding supports partner schools.

 There is no application process online and no indication of where it intends to direct its efforts in the future.